MicrosoftDocs/win32/desktop-src/HyperV_v2/applysnapshot-msvm-virtualsystemsnapshotservice.md

 ---
-Description: 'Applies a virtual machine snapshot to the virtual machine that it was created from.' ms.assetid: '45f1ec8f-aa96-4060-8f8c-0471d0ad4a21'
+Description: Applies a virtual machine snapshot to the virtual machine that it was created from. ms.assetid: 45f1ec8f-aa96-4060-8f8c-0471d0ad4a21
-title: 'ApplySnapshot method of the Msvm\_VirtualSystemSnapshotService class'
+title: ApplySnapshot method of the Msvm\_VirtualSystemSnapshotService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ApplySnapshot method of the Msvm\_VirtualSystemSnapshotService class